Last Updated on March 19, 2024 by Sarah Wilson

 Also, at some point I’m sure, you’d like to ride a historic tram or jump on a funicular to avoid walking up a steep hill.
 This guide will help you find your way around the capital using the Lisbon Metro and other public transportation.

-Having a Viva Viagem card is the easiest and most cost-effective way to pay for journeys on public transport in Lisbon.
-You can use the Viva Viagem card to travel on buses, the Lisbon metro, trams, the funiculars, ferries and suburban trains.
+Having a Navegante Card (formerly Viva Viagem) is the easiest and most cost-effective way to pay for journeys on public transport in Lisbon.
+You can use the Navegante Card (formerly Viva Viagem) card to travel on buses, the Lisbon metro, trams, funiculars, ferries and urban trains to Sintra and Cascais.

-In fact, you have to have a Viva Viagem card to travel on the metro, ferries and suburban trains.
+In fact, you have to have a Navegante Card (formerly Viva Viagem) to travel on the metro, ferries and suburban trains.
 However, for travel on buses, trams and funiculars, it’s possible to pay on board, but it works out a lot more expensive.

 See also: